-Government-Wide Statements - The government-wide financial statement column is reported using the economic resources measurement focus and the accrual basis of accounting.
+Government-wide Statements - The government-wide financial statement column is reported using the economic resources measurement focus and the accrual basis of accounting.
 Revenues are recorded when earned and expenses are recorded when a liability is incurred, regardless of the timing of the related cash flows.
 Property taxes are recognized as revenues in the year for which they are levied.

 Fund Financial Statements - The accounting and financial reporting treatment applied to a fund is determined by its measurement focus.
 All governmental fund types are accounted for using the current financial resources measurement focus.
-With this measurement focus, only current assets and deferred outflows of resources and current liabilities and deferred inflows of resources generally are included on the balance sheet.
-Operating statements of these funds present increases (i.e., revenues and other financing sources) and decreases (i.e., expenditures and other financing uses) in the fund balances.
+With this measurement focus, only current assets and current liabilities generally are included on the balance sheet.
+Operating statements of these funds present increases (i.e., revenues and other financing sources) and decreases (i.e., expenditures and other financing uses) in the net fund balances.
 Governmental funds are accounted for on the modified accrual basis of accounting.
-Under the modified accrual basis of accounting, revenues are recorded when susceptible to accrual (i.e., both measurable and available).
+Under the modified accrual basis of accounting, revenues are recorded when susceptible to accrual (i.e. both measurable and available).